- Docs Home

 Verify a cached table

-statement.
-If the table is cached, the returned result contains the CACHED ON
+To verify a cached table, use the SHOW CREATE TABLE statement.
+If the table is cached, the returned result contains the CACHED ON attribute:

 SHOW CREATE TABLE users;